How OCD Software Works: The Science Behind the OCD Tool

 - Not an exposure tool: Unlike ERP apps, this OCD tool doesn't expose you to triggers — it shows you the mechanism behind the cycle

-- Not ongoing: Designed to work in one session, not as a daily habit (which would itself become compulsive)
+- Not ongoing: Designed as one session, not a daily habit that could become compulsive

 The Research That Supports OCD Software Tools